Exiled: A Law & Order Movie: Cast

 Rapper-turned-actor Ice-T, who appears in this film as a pimp, later joined the cast of Law & Order: Special Victims Unit as Detective Odafin Tutuola.

 Dana Eskelson, who played Logan's partner, was later featured as a suspect in season three of Law & Order: Criminal Intent.
 Eskelson was also featured in two episodes of Law & Order: Special Victims Unit, once as a rape victim in season four and again as the mother of a victim of molestation in season seven.

-Paul Guilfoyle of CBS's CSI: Crime Scene Investigation fame plays one of the detectives working under Van Buren.
+Paul Guilfoyle from CBS's CSI: Crime Scene Investigation portrays of the detectives working under Van Buren.
 Guilfoyle had previously appeared in the pilot episode of Law & Order, "Everybody's Favorite Bagman", as murder suspect Tony Scalisi.

-Dabney Coleman, playing Logan's boss Lieutenant Stolper, later appeared in a 2009 Law & Order: Special Victims Unit episode, "Snatched", as Frank Hager, a career criminal.
+Dabney Coleman, portraying Logan's boss Lieutenant Stolper, later appeared in a 2009 Law & Order: Special Victims Unit episode, "Snatched", as Frank Hager, a career criminal.

 Home media

-First released in 2011 by boulevard entertainment as a region 0 DVD in wide-screen but with no subtitles or extra features.
+First released in 2011 by Boulevard Entertainment as a region 0 DVD in widescreen but with no subtitles or extra features.

 Universal Studios Home Entertainment released this title on a region 1 DVD on June 12, 2012.
 The film was not however included in the Law & Order: The Complete Series DVD box set released on November 8, 2011.